Venue: Las Positas College, 3000 Campus Loop, Bld 1000, Livermore, CA

 Track 3: Runtime & Post-Exploitation Forensics (Labs 7, 8, 9): Focus on monitoring, response, and incident handling.

-Session 3 – Lab seven – 1:00 PM – 2:00 PM | Stellar Cyber | Open XDR for AI Applications: Detection and Response
+Session 3 – Lab seven – 1:00 PM – 2:00 PM | Stellar Cyber | Open XDR for AI Applications: Detection and Response | Daniel Cheng

-Session 3 – Lab eight – 1:00 PM – 2:00 PM | Mavs AI | – GenAI Runtime Security, DSPM: Risk Governance, Amit Kharat
+Session 3 – Lab eight – 1:00 PM – 2:00 PM | Mavs AI | – GenAI Runtime Security, Amit Kharat, Manjul Kubde, Abhijit Tannu

 About our Lab Leader, Amit Kharat: Amit is a cybersecurity entrepreneur and co-founder of Mavs AI, building next-generation runtime security for Generative AI use.
 With over a decade of experience in data-centric and enterprise security, Amit has played a foundational role in scaling global security platforms across BFSI, manufacturing, pharma, and government sectors.
 His work spans product strategy, go-to-market leadership, and deep customer engagement across North America, Europe, the Middle East, and India.
 At Mavs AI, Amit is focused on solving emerging GenAI risks, including sensitive data exposure, prompt-level attacks, and lack of runtime visibility, helping enterprises adopt AI with confidence and control.